-You’ll find good quality, used winter sports gear of the last season online.
+You’ll find good quality, used winter sports gear of the last season for your Swiss winter holidays online.
 Young Swiss who go skiing or snowboarding regularly, spend every year a lot of money for the latest editions of snowboards and skis.
-They put often their almost new used gear for sale at affordable prices.
+They often put their almost new used gear for sale at affordable prices.
 Make sure though, that you get the bindings tested and the edges done professionally before your holidays.

 DON'T buy last minute at ski resorts, when the winter starts.
 They know you'll pay any price to be able to enjoy the mountains.

 Day-Passes in the Swiss Alps are pricey.
-Check out other sports which are as much fun like cross-country-skiing, slaying, and hiking in the snow.
+But Switzerland in the winter has much more to offer than skiing.
+Check out other sports which are as much fun like cross-country-skiing, sledding, and hiking in the snow.
 Countless hiking trails lead one throughout the Swiss Alps and if snow is abundant, cross-country skiing and snowshoe hiking is wonderful and costs nothing or just a small contribution to the maintenance of the paths.

 On your holiday in Switzerland, you’ll find that restaurants, in general, are very expensive.
 Restaurants in ski resorts and on ski slopes are unaffordable for many of us budget travelers.
 Their prices include the transport of the goods from the valley to the top of the mountains.

 We usually take our rucksack with a flask of hot tea or coffee and some homemade sandwiches, fruit, nuts and Swiss chocolate with us on our tours in the Swiss Alps.
-We didn’t feel like we missed out on anything and our dog, Vlou, neither.
+We didn’t feel like we missed out on anything and neither did our dog, Vlou.

 Did you hear about Switzerland being expensive and stopped planning for a holiday in the Swiss Alps because of that?
 Or have you been in Switzerland in the winter and want to add some further tips?
 Your feedback is most welcome!